 Advantages of using SCCM Patch Management

 1. Very well integrated with WSUS and Windows Update Agent.
-These are the two patching technologies which are widely accepted by the industry.
+These are the two patching technologies that are widely accepted by the industry.
 One Console to perform all the administrative tasks.

 2. We can Automate the patching mechanism very well through SCCM.
 Deploy Patches Automatically to all managed Workstations and Servers.

-3. With Same Patch package (Source files), we can Create different patching schedules for different business groups with in the organization as per their business requirements.
+3. With the Same Patch package (Source files), we can Create different patching schedules for different business groups within the organization as per their business requirements.

-5. Using Maintenance Window option, we can plan and schedule server patching via SCCM.
+5. Using the Maintenance Window option, we can plan and schedule server patching via SCCM.

 6. Customize the User Notification Behaviour.
-We can control the notification behaviour for end users.
+We can control the notification behavior of end-users.

 7. Patch deployment without End User Interaction.
-The patch installation will be done in the background in supressed mode.
+The patch installation will be done in the background in a suppressed mode.

-8. Through SCCM, we can easily define or Customize Restart behaviour for different LOBs (Line Of Business).
-Often, seen that some LOBs required their systems to be forcefully restarted after patching but some are interested to supress reboot until the end user reboot the system.
+8. Through SCCM, we can easily define or Customize Restart behavior for different LOBs (Line Of Business).
+Often, some LOBs require their systems to be forcefully restarted after patching, but some are interested in suppressing reboot until the end-user reboots the system.

-9. Automated Re Evaluation Settings will help to improve the patch compliance.
+9. Automated Re-Evaluation Settings will help to improve patch compliance.

-10. SCCM patch packages can be deployed as part of Operating System Deployment task sequence process.
+10. SCCM patch packages can be deployed as part of the Operating System Deployment task sequence.

 Disadvantages or Challenges of Using SCCM Patch Management

-3. Clean up activity for expired patches is a big challenge.
-We need find and edit Patch packages to remove an expired update and re-replicate the package again to all DPs.
-Also, need to remove the updates from deployment management.
+3. Clean-up activity for expired patches is a big challenge.
+We need to find and edit Patch packages to remove a dead update and re-replicate the box again to all DPs.
+Also, we need to remove the updates from deployment management.

 4. Conflicts between WSUS and SCCM Group Policy settings.
-SCAN errors are common problem in SCCM patching because group policy conflicts.
-Troubleshooting of client side patch issues is not very easy.
+SCAN errors are a common problem in SCCM patching because of group policy conflicts.
+Troubleshooting client-side patch issues are not very easy.
 Required skilled people to troubleshoot scan errors and resolve those.
-More Details on scan error related troubleshooting here.
+More Details on scan error-related troubleshooting are here.

-5. “Real time” patch failure reports are not available.
-Compliance scanning is not available as ready to use, we need to use DCM or need to explicitly create collections and advertisements.
+5. “Real-time” patch failure reports are not available.
+Compliance scanning is not available as ready to use; we need to use DCM or explicitly create collections and advertisements.

-6. Not very good at Third Party Application Patching.
+6. Not very good at Third-Party Application Patching.
 You can integrate System Center Updates Publisher (SCUP) tool, as it’s free for Configuration Manager customers, with SCCM.
-However, you need to do loads of manual work and put in more packaging efforts to deploy third party application updates through SCUP and SCCM.
+However, it would help if you did loads of manual work and put in more packaging efforts to deploy third-party application updates through SCUP and SCCM.

-7. Some 3rd party application vendors won’t provide the CAB files for their updates which are compatible with SCUP so you need to build your own cab files and it won’t be possible without expertise in packaging and other programming technologies.
+7. Some 3rd party application vendors won’t provide the CAB files for their updates that are compatible with SCUP.
+Hence, you need to build your cab files, and it won’t be possible without expertise in packaging and other programming technologies.

-8. Extra configurations like Group Policy Settings and Publishing Certificate required to support third party application patching.
+8. Extra configurations like Group Policy Settings and Publishing Certificate are required to support third-party application patching.

 9. Uninstallation of patches is not supported.
 You need to use manual methods or DISM to uninstall patches.
 There is no native method in SCCM Patching or Software Updates to achieve this.

-10. No native method Suppress Restart Notifications in latest version of SCCM 2012.
-The work around is to use a combination of domain GPO Adm template settings and Local Policy Adm template settings.
+10. No native method.
+Suppress Restart Notifications in the latest version of SCCM 2012.
+The workaround is to use a combination of domain GPO Adm template settings and Local Policy Adm template settings.
 More Details here.

 Who can fill the Gaps in SCCM Patch Management?

-There are number of different vendors available in market each with a slightly different approach, that provide commercial catalogs for other 3rd party applications.
+There are a number of different vendors available in the market, each with a slightly different approach, that provides commercial catalogs for other 3rd party applications.
 Some of the 3rd part products are SolarWinds Patch Manager, VMWare vCenter Protect Catalog, and Secunia CSI.

 Real-time patch monitoring solutions are readily available with 3rd part patching tool vendors like SolarWinds.
 These tools will help increase the overall patching compliance.